karnakvt/CollectedWriting/07 2 months later.md

 Yarlin unfurled a long, clawed finger and gestured to Clara's left.
 A sparking, spiralling song of harmony filled the air.
 The scents of fresh flowers filled the atmosphere around her, as her bright, cherry-pink hair tumbled down to her muddy, bare feet.
 Clad in a dress made from winter leaves, the pink-haired eladrin woman with eyes that sparkled like gemstones appeared next to her.
 "By me, my pixie."
 Titania, queen of the fae, had appeared in the flesh.

+Titania looked as regal as she ever did, even with her unconventional garments.
+She was impossibly beautiful, and her presence seemed to make the very air vibrate in celebration.
+"Have you prepared yourself, my darling captain?
+Clara?"

+Clara nodded quietly, and Yarlin scoffed, "Belive me, this will be a pleasure..."

+Titania sighed slowly, "Warlock contracts are enforced at a much higher court than either of us, devil.
+Be careful what you wish for..."

 It wasn't ordinary for such godly beings to appear in the mortal realm, but as Clara looked around, she realised that there was very little of the mortal realm left in her surroundings.
 Long dais' holding important looking fey were around her.
 Important and decorated members of the seelie court were staring at her with terrible, otherworldly gazes.
 Swirling purple mists and miasma whirled about the courtyard.
 The only beings out of place were herself, from the mortal realm and Yarlin, from the Nine Hells of Baator.

 Across from where Clara stood alongside Yarlin and Titania, were three large, wooden benches.
 Behind these benches were three creatures, on the left a small, bespectacled fey creature with a long nose, that Clara recognised as some form of bookish goblin.
 On the right was a bored looking, pale-skinned devil that she knew as a Wretch.
 In the middle was a creature with no distinct form, a swirling cloud of ancient energy.
-The ancient symbol of Ao decorated the benches.
+The ancient symbol of Ao, overgod of the cosmos, decorated the benches.

 "You stand before a tribunal of three," the bookish goblin spoke.
 "One fey, one abyssal, and one neutral adjudicator.
 Do you all accept the authority of this court?
 Any objections?"